benhar-dev/coding-convention/README.md

 ## Opening Statement

-This coding convention has been created to help keep our code base clean and tidy.
-It will act as a guide for those of you who have not settled on a standard, and will impose rules on those of you who wish to contribute.

-## Documentation
+To prevent duplication and double handling, this repo has moved to the mobject.org project.

-The documentation for this project can be found [here](https://benhar-dev.github.io/coding-convention/#/).
+The documentation for this project can be found [here](https://mobject-dev-team.github.io/mobject-coding-convention/#/).